App-vNext/Polly/docs/chaos/latency.md

 };

-// To get notifications when a delay is injected var optionsOnLatencyInjected = new LatencyStrategyOptions {
+// To get notifications when a delay is injected var optionsOnLatencyInjected = new ChaosLatencyStrategyOptions {
     Latency = TimeSpan.FromSeconds(30),
     Enabled = true,